 As noted above, by statute a state waiver may not increase the federal deficit.
-Therefore if a waiver is expected to result in reductions in federal revenue or increases in federal costs aside from the PTC changes, we subtract the net deficit increase attributable to these other factors from the PTC savings.
+Therefore, if a waiver is expected to result in reductions in federal revenue or increases in federal costs aside from the PTC changes, we subtract the net deficit increase attributable to these other factors from the PTC savings.
 This ensures that the waiver is projected to be deficit neutral overall.
-For 2019, the only adjustment needed was to reflect federal Exchange fee reductions resulting from the waiver.
-These are calculated by CMS.
+For 2021,